mnukka/harmony-one-testnet/README.md

 | one1nuy5t8qmz0ksklal9fa53urz3jc2yzwdp6xaks | 100 ONE | 5b2984da0bb75e22208dc3baf8f5a1eb86099418c6b3516d132c70199ce67c65
 | one1tlj2520ulz7as4ynyj7rhftlwd8wjfhpnxh8l6 | 100 ONE | 86cc025e63f934f80e4377a022df3623abbdb5a5803089fe80ffb86dad76b864
 | one12rzgrlwrquf97kc8ttx9udcsj4mw0d9an4c7a9 | 100 ONE | 5709f12bc34677a96ed3f01898329eedb0d78a499159ad5a541cdce8c77a3de3

+## Known Issues

+Switching back and forth from ETH to Harmony sometimes creates a race condiction but overwall the Harmony integration works fine.
+I'm working on a fix for this.